adammark/Markup.js/README.md

 };
 ```

-Notice one include can include another, as `welcome_msg` includes
+Notice how one include can include another, as `welcome_msg` includes
 `credit_msg`.
 Also notice how `pluralize` accepts a dynamic variable (in
 backticks) to determine which part of `credit_msg` to extract.